jbuckman/jbuckman.github.io/_posts/2019-10-25-three-paradigms-of-reinforcement-learning.md

 And yet: when it comes to real-world tasks, it’s intuitively clear that the vast majority of them will resemble the realistic city task.
 The real world is a visually complex place, and “step-by-step” instructions are rarely given.
 Therefore, we believe that sample-efficient learning in real-world environments is likely to be hugely accelerated by progress in latent-model-based RL.

-### Homomorphic Based RL and Latent Space Modeling
+### Homomorphism-Based RL vs. Latent-Space Modeling

 If you have been following recent trends in deep reinforcement learning, the idea of “learning an equivalent but simplified latent-space model” might seem familiar to you.
 Indeed, from a surface-level read, many recent works including [World Models (Ha et al)](https://worldmodels.github.io/), [PlaNet (Hafner et al)](https://arxiv.org/abs/1811.04551), and [SLAC (Lee et al)](https://arxiv.org/abs/1907.00953) seem to match our above definition of homomorphism-based RL.
 However, there is a crucial distinction.